 If you can learn how to let go of recipes and depend more on your own intuition and perhaps-you-don't-know-it-yet-but-it's-there cooking talent, then you will be rewarded with less time in the kitchen, healthier meals, and more time to spend doing other important things that need your attention.

 My husband Jeff is a perfect example.
 He was never a good cook.
 He hated recipes.
 I did most of the cooking.
 But when I went through a particularly trying and busy time, he had to step in to do the cooking or we would starve.

 And you know what?
 He has now become one of the best cooks I know simply by using the techniques you are learning here along with a little patience and time to get the hang of it.
 But don't worry; you'll learn the ropes pretty quickly.

 If, like me, your days are so busy you can barely think straight, then cooking on-the-fly can save so much time!

-Sign up to our FREE adventure into cooking without recipes called Recipes Shmecipes for recipe-free vegan cooking and nutrition tips delivered straight to your inbox.
+Sign up to our FREE adventure into cooking without recipes called Recipes Shmecipes for weekly freestyle (recipe-free) vegan cooking tips delivered straight to your inbox.